 Being part of a global market, we adjust our pricing for global online training courses so that students participating from countries with lower-cost economies can pay a fair affordable price.
 This opens up our training to a global market making it affordable for anyone to consume our online services.

 This is done using a technique from economics called purchasing power parity (PPP).
 We make PPP adjustments for many countries of the world, please check the table below to find the adjustment for your country.
 If you don’t find your country listed, please contact us for a quotation.
 Kanban University has used this technique since 2012 to fairly price certificates for training issues by our network of Accredited Kanban Trainers (AKTs) globally.
-Recently Stephanie Dziad and Todd Little at Kanban University have done extensive research to update our PPP ratios.
+Recently Stephanie Dziad and Todd Little at Kanban University have done an extensive research to update our PPP ratios.
 We are now leveraging this research to adjust prices for consumers of our online training.
 This article will share how we calculate PPP using Romania as an example.

 Background on PPP